Dolly Parton was born into a world on the cusp of seismic change.

-“This cabin is a replica of the Parton Homeplace where Robert Lee and Avie Lee Parton raised Dolly and her 10 brothers and sisters.
+This cabin is a replica of the Parton Homeplace where Robert Lee and Avie Lee Parton raised Dolly and her 10 brothers and sisters.
 Most of the items on display are original family treasures.
 The original cabin still stands at its location in Locust Ridge.

-The cabin on Locust Ridge in Sevier County, which still exists today, would not have been considered out of place in the late 40s.
+It would not have been considered out of place in the late 40s.

 But by the time Dolly turned 25, the only people living in such a home would be those in the most remote parts of the mountains.
 Or someone clinging purposefully to the old ways.

-That Dolly makes all this available in the park is incredibly giving to her fans but also somewhat telling.
+The fact that Dolly makes all this available in the park is incredibly giving to her fans but also somewhat telling.

 She knows that people are fascinated by her journey so this museum was created to sate that thirst.

 But the real home is important to Dolly, too.
 And that is not shared so easily.

 At some point, her parents – being practical mountain people – sold the old home.
 There’s no point in hanging on to something they no longer needed.